List of Charmed characters: Kyle Brody

 Kyle Brody, played by Kerr Smith, made his first appearance during the season seven episode "Charrrmed!".
 He works as a federal agent for Homeland Security.
 Kyle first appears in San Francisco to help Darryl Morris and Inspector Sheridan with a case involving the sisters.
 He reveals that he knows the sisters are witches.
 When they catch the sisters using magic, Kyle shoots Inspector Sheridan with a tranquilizer dart and allows the sisters to escape.
 He helps cover for Piper, who was recruited by the Angel of Death, by telling the press that he faked her death for a top secret mission.
-Kyle finds out about Paige's powers not long after, due to her accidentally orbing out of his apartment.
+Kyle finds out about Paige's powers not long after, due to her accidentally orbing into his apartment.
 He tells Paige that he does not want to expose them or hurt them, and that he just needs their help to find out who killed his parents.

 Kyle investigates several accidents where people manage to survive their homes burning to the ground, only to be killed shortly after.
 His research led him to find out that a celerity demon named Sarpedon (Neil Hopkins) was capturing guardian angels and using them to guide and guard him in his hope of becoming indestructible to The Avatars.
 Kyle and Paige planned to have his guardian angel be a target of Sarpedon but instead, Sarpedon goes for Paige's.
 Afterwards, Kyle is captured by Sarpedon and held in his lair, only to be saved by Paige later on.
 After a Gnome (Michael Lee Gogin) was murdered at Magic School, Paige enlists Kyle's help to find out who killed him.
-When Kyle opens a novel called Crossed, Double-Crossed, he found near the Gnome's body, he and Paige get sucked into the book's film noir black-and-white setting.
+When Kyle opens a novel called Crossed, Double-Crossed, he found near the Gnome's body, he and Paige are sucked into the book's film noir black-and-white setting.
 They are later transported out of the book and start dating.